jimjonesbr/rdf_fdw/README.md

 sparql.isnumeric(term rdfnode) → boolean
 ```

-Returns `true` if the RDF node is a literal with a numeric datatype (such as `xsd:int`, `xsd:decimal`, etc.), and `false` otherwise.
+Returns `true` if the RDF node is a literal with a numeric datatype (such as `xsd:int`, `xsd:dateTime`, etc.), and `false` otherwise.
 See the SPARQL 1.1 section on [Operand Data Types](https://www.w3.org/TR/sparql11-query/#operandDataTypes) for more details.

 Examples: